 With these two companies, we discussed what their take is on involving customers and what the challenges are.

 It’s not a secret that development processes are accelerating and to stay at the top of your game, you need to constantly improve your products and services.
 But how can you involve your customers in that fast development and get their immediate input?
 This is something that both Nordea and MTV have been struggling with.
-Traditional ways to gather customer insight by buying panels or trying to reach current customers with ‘cold’ contacting is expensive, laborious and it takes a lot of time.
+Traditional ways to gather customer insight by buying panels or trying to reach current customers with ‘cold’ contacting are expensive, laborious and take a lot of time.

 The result?
 Too often you abandon the research as you cannot wait and make a gut decision at the end on your customers' behalf.
 This increases your stress and risk profile of your project going south.